Fade2.5D Documentation pages v2.16.8

 )

-A user defined message receiver object (for example your own progress-bar class) can be registered to get progress updates.
+A user-defined progress bar or message receiver object can be registered to receive progress information during the computation.
 This step is optional.

 Parameters

-msgTypeis the message type.
-For progress information the type is always MSG_PROGRESS
+msgTypeThe message type (for progress updates, the type is always MSG_PROGRESS).

 ◆ unsubscribe()